 Interestingly, avoidance of allergies is one of the reasons cited by pediatricians for using rice cereal as the first food!
 While rice may be gluten free, it is by no means disaccharide free and can contribute to the development of allergies and other autoimmune disorders just the same as a gluten containing cereal such as wheat or spelt.
 This is why going “gluten free” does not solve digestive ailments in the majority of children with auto immune issues linked to grain allergies.
 This approach may reduce symptoms somewhat, but it does not solve the problem entirely as the disaccharide molecule is still present in high amounts in non gluten containing grains and a similarly hard to digest starch molecule is present in grain substitutes such as potato flour, arrowroot, bean flours, etc.

-Why then, is rice cereal so very popular as a baby’s first food?
+Why then, is rice cereal so very popular as a first food to feed babies?
 One reason is that it is so readily accepted by the baby (who wouldn’t like a food that spikes the blood sugar?
 It is a bit of a “high” after all) and it fills them up like a lead brick leading to longer and more frequent periods of sleeping and more passive behavior in general.
 Be aware that there are still some misinformed doctors that advise mothers of babies that do not sleep well to introduce rice cereal as early as 3 months old – sometimes right into the baby bottle if the tongue thrust reflex hasn’t yet disappeared preventing the baby from taking food off a spoon!
 This is a recipe for childhood weight problems if I’ve ever heard one.